 Point of interest: Here's a really neat article on how sanding belts are made.
 The process is really quite fascinating.

 Buying a Belt Sander

-When buying a belt sander, I'd look for three primary features.
-First, I'd want one with a variable speed motor, that allows me to control how fast I want the sanding belt to rotate.
+When buying a belt sander, we'd look for three primary features.
+First, we'd want one with a variable speed motor, that allows controlling how fast the sanding belt will rotate.
 Second, the sander should be solidly built.
 It should feel rather heavy in hand, so the weight of the sander will do most of the work, keeping you from having to push downward with excessive force to get the sander to remove material.
 And third, the sander should be equipped with a dust bag (whose port can optionally be connected to a dust collection system), as a belt sander will make a lot of sawdust.